Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Abstract

 \section{Abstract}

-Web tables contain a large amount of valuable knowledge and have inspired tabular language models aimed at tackling table interpretation (TI) tasks.
-In this paper, we analyse a widely used benchmark dataset for evaluation of TI tasks, particularly focusing on the entity linking task.
-Our analysis reveals that this dataset is overly simplified, potentially reducing its effectiveness for thorough evaluation and failing to accurately represent tables as they appear in the real-world.
-To overcome this drawback, we construct and annotate a new more challenging dataset.
-In addition to introducing the new dataset, we also introduce a novel problem aimed at addressing the entity linking task: named entity recognition within cells.
-Finally, we propose a prompting framework for evaluating the newly developed large language models (LLMs) on this novel TI task.
-We conduct experiments on prompting LLMs under various settings, where we use both random and similarity-based selection to choose the examples presented to the models.
-Our ablation study helps us gain insights into the impact of the few-shot examples.
-Additionally, we perform qualitative analysis to gain insights into the challenges encountered by the models and to understand the limitations of the proposed dataset.
+Interest in solving table interpretation tasks has grown over the years, yet it still relies on existing datasets that may be overly simplified.
+This is potentially reducing the effectiveness of the dataset for thorough evaluation and failing to accurately represent tables as they appear in the real-world.
+To enrich the existing benchmark datasets, we extract and annotate a new, more challenging dataset.
+The proposed Wiki-TabNER dataset features complex tables containing several entities per cell, with named entities labeled using DBpedia classes.
+This dataset is specifically designed to address named entity recognition (NER) task within tables, but it can also be used as a more challenging dataset for evaluating the entity linking task.
+In this paper we describe the distinguishing features of the Wiki-TabNER dataset and the labeling process.
+In addition, we propose a prompting framework for evaluating the new large language models on the within tables NER task.
+Finally, we perform qualitative analysis to gain insights into the challenges encountered by the models and to understand the limitations of the proposed~dataset.